 A. The purpose of the Foundation is to raise awareness of the greatest threats facing humanity.
 In particular, the Foundation seeks to raise awareness of climate change, other environmental damage and political violence, and how these threats are linked to poverty and the rapid growth in the global population.

-B. In the course of its activities, the Foundation intends to arrange a prize competition concerning the matters as set out and described under C to E below and in accordance with is the provisions set out in these Competition Terms and Conditions (the "Prize Competition").
+B. In the course of its activities, the Foundation intends to arrange a prize competition concerning the matters as set out and described under C to E below and in accordance with the provisions set out in these Competition Terms and Conditions (the "Prize Competition").

 C. Today, mankind lives not only in national societies, but also in a global community.
-This means that the behavior and decisions of the inhabitants of nation states also impact the vital interests of inhabitants of other countries.
+This means that the behaviour and decisions of the inhabitants of nation states also impact the vital interests of inhabitants of other countries.
 Global warming may be the most obvious example: Greenhouse gas emissions in any particular country will have an impact on global climate change.

 D. The world community is facing a number of major global challenges which have to be jointly managed by all countries through increased co-operation and an increased understanding of our interconnectedness.
 Other than climate change, the major problems and risks are other large-scale environmental damage and politically motivated violence (war, civil war, terrorism, weapons of mass destruction).
 Other major problems faced are extreme poverty and rapid population growth.